Mahadev Govind Ranade: Early life and family

 Mahadev Govind Ranade was born into a Chitpavan Brahmin family in Niphad, a taluka town in Nashik district.
-He studied in a Marathi school in Kolhapur and later shifted to an English-medium school.
-At the age of 14, he studied at Elphinstone College, Bombay.
+His education was in a Marathi school in Kolhapur and later shifted to an English-medium school.
+At the age of 14, he admitted at Elphinstone College, Bombay.
 He belonged to the first batch of students at the University of Bombay.
 In 1862, he obtained a B.A. degree in history & economics, and in 1864 an M.A. in history.
 Three years later, he obtained his L.L.B. (law degree) in 1866.

 Judge

 After obtaining his L.L.B., Ranade became a subordinate judge in Pune in 1871.
 Given his political activities and public popularity, the British colonial authorities delayed his promotion to the Bombay High Court until 1895.

 Social activism

-Ranade was a progressive social activist whose activities were deeply influenced by western culture and the colonial state.
+Ranade was a progressive social activist whose performance were deeply influenced by western culture and the colonial state.
 His activities ranged from religious reform to public education and reform within the Indian family.
+Ranade was a vocal critic of caste system.
 In every area, he was prone to see little virtue in Indian customs and traditions and to strive for reforming the subject into the mould of what prevailed in the west.
 He himself summarised the mission of the Indian Social Reform Movement as being to "Humanise, Equalise and Spiritualise," the implication being that existing Indian society lacked these qualities.
+He worked for the reform of certain customs such as child marriage, purdah, prohibition of widow-remarriage and intermarriage between castes.
+He believed that society must grow and change through a slow, natural process.
+He called the "philosophy of Theism" was based on three main parts of existence: People, Nature and God.
+While these three are distinct, they are harmonized together in the universe.
+He believed every person's soul is linked to the "Soul of the Universe" through faith, hope and love.
+He told people to stop worshipping idols and instead worship one "Supreme Being".